A Unified Heterogeneous Implementation of Numerical Atomic Orbitals-Based Real-Time TDDFT within the ABACUS Package: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:theory}, we outline the theoretical foundations of the RT-TDDFT implementation in ABACUS, detailing the real-time propagation schemes, the theoretical implications of different gauge choices (length, velocity, and hybrid), and Ehrenfest dynamics for ion-electron coupling within the NAO framework.
 Sec.~\ref{sec:methodology} describes the methodology and software architecture, introducing the unified \texttt{Tensor} abstraction, portable linear algebra interfaces, and the specific acceleration strategies employed for both uniform and spherical grid integrations.
 In Sec.~\ref{sec:results}, we present a comprehensive validation of our approach.
-We first demonstrate the physical accuracy of the implementation across systems of varying dimensionality, and then provide a detailed performance analysis, including system-size scaling and multi-GPU strong scaling benchmarks.
+We first demonstrate the physical accuracy of the implementation by assessing both fixed-ion optical properties and energy-conserving Ehrenfest dynamics, and then provide a detailed performance analysis, including system-size scaling and multi-GPU strong scaling benchmarks.
 Finally, we summarize our findings and discuss future directions in Sec.~\ref{sec:Conclusion}.
 Unless otherwise specified, all descriptions regarding the theoretical implementation and numerical benchmarks presented in this work are based on ABACUS version v3.9.0.24.